-Step Screw (quantity) Color Torque 1 M2 $\times$ 5 mm, wafer-head, nylon-coated (2) Black 0.181 Nm (1.85 kgf-cm)
+Step Screw (quantity) Color Torque 1 M2 × 5 mm, wafer-head, nylon-coated (2) 0.181 Nm (1.85 kgf-cm)

-Press the keyboard in the direction shown by the arrows 2 until the rear edge of the keyboard is detached from the keyboard bezel.
+Press the keyboard in the direction shown by the arrows 2 to detach the rear edge of the keyboard from the frame.

-Lift the keyboard a little in the direction shown by the arrow 3, and then detach the connector 4.
+Lift the keyboard in the direction shown by the arrow 4, and then detach the connector 5.

-- 1. Attach the keyboard connector firmly. - 2.
-Attach the keyboard and ensure that the hooks a on the front edge of the keyboard are under the frame.
+When installing: Ensure that the keyboard connector is attached firmly.

-3. When the front edge of the keyboard is housed firmly, gently press the keys with your palms and slightly slide the keyboard toward you until the keyboard is in place.
+When installing: Attach the keyboard so that the hooks on the front edge a of the keyboard are under the frame as shown in the following illustration.
+When the front edge of the keyboard is housed firmly, gently press the keys with your palms to slide the keyboard toward you until it snaps into position.